Author: Mindy Goldman, MD, FRCPC

 Anaphylactic transfusion reactions

 The incidence of anaphylactic transfusion reactions varies somewhat in different hemovigilance schemes, depending on the precise definition used.
 In general, the incidence is higher in components containing a high volume of plasma.
-In the Québec hemovigilance system, from 6.2 to 15.9 severe allergic reactions per 100,000 units transfused were reported annually from 2000 to 2008.6 In the Public Health Agency of Canada Transfusion Transmitted Injuries Surveillance System (TTISS), from 5.4 to 8.4 severe allergic reactions per 100,000 components were reported annually from 2002 to 2005.11 In the UK SHOT program, 34 anaphylactic reactions were reported in 2010, out of over 2.8 million blood components (RBCs, platelets, FFP, SD-FFP, and cryoprecipitate) distributed to hospitals.7 At Canadian Blood Services, from 2 to 4 allergic reactions were investigated in years 2010 and 2011, and found to be related to IgA deficiency with anti-IgA antibodies.
+In the Québec hemovigilance system, from 6.2 to 15.9 severe allergic reactions per 100,000 units transfused were reported annually from 2000 to 2008.6 In the Public Health Agency of Canada Transfusion Transmitted Injuries Surveillance System (TTISS), from 5.4 to 8.4 severe allergic reactions per 100,000 components were reported annually from 2002 to 2005, and 5.2 severe allergic reactions per 100,000 components were reported in 2012.13 In the UK SHOT program, 212 severe allergic reactions were reported from 2011 to 2015 inclusively out of over 13.7 million blood components (RBCs, platelets, FFP, SD-FFP, and cryoprecipitate) distributed to hospitals (approximately 1.5 per 100,000 components).7

 A severe allergic reaction may begin after infusion of only a few mL with symptoms that may be mild at first but can rapidly progress to loss of consciousness, shock, and, in rare cases, death.
 Reactions usually occur within 1 to 45 minutes of the start of transfusion, although the less severe anaphylactoid reactions may begin up to 2-3 hours after the transfusion was initiated.1 Differentiating features from severe reactions due to bacterial contamination or acute hemolytic transfusion reactions include the presence of cutaneous symptoms, the absence of fever and chills, and the presence of severe respiratory symptoms.
 Symptoms are listed in Table 1.